 Here at Radiant Heating Solutions, we’ve been offering renewable energy solutions since the late 1990s.
 Our expert team have designed, supplied and installed countless systems into new and existing buildings, working with owner-builders, architects, plumbing and heating engineers and property developers.

-As well as installing ground and air source heat pumps and solar PV panels, we also offer expert advice about the government-funded Renewable Heat Incentive and Feed-In Tariff schemes.
-These help you or your customers get the maximum benefit from our installations.
+As well as installing ground and air source heat pumps and solar PV panels, we also offer expert advice about the government-funded Boiler Upgrade Scheme (BUS).
+This helps you or your customers get the maximum benefit from our installations.

 This is something we’re incredibly passionate about here at Radiant Heating Solutions.
 System integration means bringing together two or more different heat sources which are then connected to the central heating and hot water systems.
 It’s not as simple as it sounds, though!
 The heat sources can’t just be linked together; they need to be carefully designed to make sure they work correctly and efficiently.